publite/frontend/README.md

 # TODO

-- Create ServiceWorker (make it PWA)
-- Migrate from LocalStorage to IndexedDB
+- Migrate pagination cage and book state from LocalStorage to IndexedDB
-- Add page position persistance
 - Add menu with book view setting
-- Add move to page by number
 - Optimize page spliting algorythm (rewrite it)
-- Fix css modules bundling